FBI files on Michael Jackson: Part two: Forensics analysis of Jackson's computers

-Part three: LAPD seeks Mann Act assistance and investigators determine the credibility of other allegations
+Part three: LAPD seeks Mann Act assistance, investigators determine credibility of other allegations

 Part three consists of 59 pages providing an early timeline for the first child abuse allegations against Jackson.
-On September 8, 1993, the Los Angeles Police Department (LAPD) asked the FBI to help prosecute Jackson under the Mann Act, also known as the White-Slave Traffic Act.
-The law prohibits the transportation of anyone over state borders for the purpose of illegal sexual acts and was first used as a tool for political prosecution against the boxing champion Jack Johnson.
+On September 7, 1993, the Los Angeles Police Department (LAPD) asked the FBI to help prosecute Jackson under the Mann Act.
 On September 8, 1993, the United States Attorney declined to prosecute Jackson for violating the Mann Act.

 The remaining pages cover various allegations against Jackson throughout 1993, with many pages replicated from part one of the files.
-Other allegations tracked in newspaper clippings include detectives traveling to the Philippines to interview a couple who used to work for Jackson.
-Their claims were dismissed as not credible due to a dispute over back pay.
+Other files show that the FBI provided logistical support to LAPD detectives traveling to the Philippines to interview two former Jackson employees.
+This support included arranging transportation and hotels and accompanying the detectives to their first interview.
+Newspaper clippings of press reports of this visit are also included in the files.
+The couple interviewed alleged Jackson owed them back pay.

 Other accusations include a claim that Jackson sexually molested two Mexican boys in 1985 or 1986.
 The writer, whose name is redacted, said that the allegation was being investigated by the FBI and alleged that the government assisted in a cover-up because Jackson was to receive an honor in 1984 from the President at the White House.
 After checking their archives and investigating themselves, the FBI concluded that no such reference was found.

-Part four: video analysis
+Part four: Video analysis

 Part four consists of nine pages on the analysis of a multi-generational poor-quality VHS tape seized by US Customs in West Palm Beach, Florida, in 1995.
 The tape was labeled "Michael Jackson’s Neverland Favorites An All Boy Anthology"; the files do not mention that Jackson owned the tape or had any connection to it.
 The investigation of whether it contained child pornography was concluded on January 24, 1997.
 No charges were filed.

 Part five: 2003–2005 period accusations

 Part five consists of 18 pages covering a brief timeline of the 2003–2005 accusations from an indictment, to arrest, to CART and the FBI's investigatory assistance, to the trial's acquittal.
-The documents reveal that police in Santa Barbara, where Jackson stood trial, contacted the FBI because they feared he might become a terrorist target.
+The documents relate that police in Santa Barbara, where Jackson stood trial, contacted the FBI because they feared he might become a terrorist target.
 At the molestation trial, the FBI concluded there was little risk.
-They noted that a Nation of Islam follower and a New Black Panther Party member attended one court appearance.
-Both parties remained unnamed in the file.
+They noted that a Nation of Islam follower and a New Black Panther Party member, both unnamed in the file, attended one court appearance.
 Jackson was acquitted of all charges on June 13, 2005.